zancas/OTF-Magic-Folder-proposal/narrative.rst

 *How to defeat this effort?*

-For a typical *individual* user, this solution doesn't change their vulnerability much, because they are typically vulnerable to attacks on their endpoint (P.C. or mobile device).
+This solution doesn't change an *individual* user's vulnerability much, because they are typically vulnerable to attacks on their endpoint (P.C. or mobile device).
 This solution closes only a single avenue of vulnerability (namely, an attack on their endpoint which originates from